YuePanEdward/MyDailyLog/DailyLog@UA.md

 How?
 Use two VLP16 lidars to collect data.
 Use their overlapping points to do least square estimation of geometric calibration parameters.

+VLP16 16beams.
+FOV horizontal 360  verticle -15-15
+Each beam means a verticle angle of 30/16  ~2 deg